Free Condom Locations

 Only certain body fluids from a person who has HIV can transmit HIV: blood, semen, pre-seminal fluid, rectal fluids, vaginal fluids and breast milk.
 It CANNOT be transmitted through air or water, saliva, insects, or sharing food and drink.

 HIV is most commonly transmitted through sexual behaviors and needle or syringe use.
 Risky sexual behaviors include having anal or vaginal sex with someone who has HIV without using a condom.
 People with another sexually transmitted disease (STD) are at increased risk of getting or transmitting HIV.
-It can also be spread when injecting drugs, if users share needles or works with someone who has HIV.
+It can also be transmitted while injecting drugs, if users share needles with someone who has HIV.
 The virus can live in a used needle up to 42 days.